sourcecred/docs/community/concepts/deep-then-wide.md

 #### Going Deep First

 We've decided to go deep before going wide.
-That means our priority is to prove SourceCred can do a really great job at attributing cred with early-adopter communities, before we try to scale for broader adoption.
+That means proving that SourceCred can do a really great job at attributing cred with early-adopter communities before we try to scale for broader adoption.

 We think that getting SourceCred to "really work" will require a lot of experimentation and iteration.
 That's easier to do when there are only a few